runpod-workers/worker-template/README.md

 ## 💡 | Best Practices

-System dempendency installation, model caching, and other shell tasks should be added to the `builder/setup.sh` this will allow you to easily setup your Dockerfile as well as run CI/CD tasks.
+System dependency installation, model caching, and other shell tasks should be added to the `builder/setup.sh` this will allow you to easily setup your Dockerfile as well as run CI/CD tasks.

 Models should be part of your docker image, this can be accomplished by either copying them into the image or downloading them during the build process.